 Bonobos are classified as endangered on the IUCN Red List, i.e. facing a very high risk of extinction in the near future.
 For several reasons, it has been difficult to collect reliable population estimates of bonobos.
 They inhabit a remote, densely forested area, most of which is accessible only by boat or bush plane.
-Called the “Green Abyss,” the bonobo habitat encompasses some of the most remote and least explored rainforest on earth.
-The first studies of wild bonobos commenced in the mid 1970s, more than a decade later than the other great apes.
 Research was disrupted since the early 1990s by political unrest, culminating in the Congo Wars (1996-2003).
-In the past decade, researchers have resumed surveys and are learning more about bonobo population and distribution every day.
-Estimates range from 10,000 to 20,000 bonobos left in the wild—but what is clear is that the population, small to begin with, is fragmented and decreasing.
+Current estimates range from 10,000 to 20,000 bonobos left in the wild—but what is clear is that the population, small to begin with, is fragmented and decreasing.

 The collective threats impacting wild bonobos include: poaching, civil unrest, habitat degradation, and a lack of information about the species.
-Disease transmission also poses a silent threat; many gorillas and chimpanzees have succumbed to the ebola virus.
+Disease transmission also poses a greater threat as human contact increases; many gorillas and chimpanzees have succumbed to the ebola virus.

 Bushmeat hunting is the greatest threat to wild bonobo populations.
 Traditional taboos, which once protected bonobos in many areas, are breaking down in the face of economic desperation and human population pressure.
 In a region where more than 90% of residents can only afford to eat one meal each day, people are increasingly turning to wild sources for meat, both for sustenance and for profit in the commercial bushmeat trade.
 Due to years of war and insufficient infrastructure, the journey to marketplaces is long and arduous; smoked meat is one of the only commodities durable enough to withstand the trek.
 Because bonobos only bear offspring every 4 to 5 years, the population is slow to regenerate.